cartologic/fgdb2postgis/README.rst

                  --password=password

 .. tip::
-  * This tool is tested with PostGRES v 9.5 and PostGIS v 2.2
+  * This tool is tested with PostgreSQL v 9.5 and PostGIS v 2.2
   * Currently the tool support only Latin Name fields and suptypes, domain values can be in any   language, make sure to set the corresponding windows domain

 .. warning::